GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 ### Testing Principles

 Tests should follow the [Arrange, Act, Assert](https://integralpath.blogs.com/thinkingoutloud/2005/09/principles_of_t.html) principle.
-As a result, muliple assertions may be present in a given test.
+Test `describe` and `it` statements should read as sentences so as to be readily consumed by a developer or site manager.
+Muliple assertions may be present in a given test.
 For example, the following contains two assertions (`expect()`) within a single test so as to verify all relevant text is present.

 ```javascript
 describe("USA Banner", function () {